mui/material-ui/docs/src/pages/careers/accessibility-engineer.md

 # Accessibility Engineer

-<p class="description">You will strengthen the core components team by implementing best practices and guidelines related to the accessibility of the products.</p>
+<p class="description">You will become our go-to-expert for accessibility.
+We need to ensure we pass WCAG 2.1 level AA across products.</p>

 ## Details of the Role

 - Location: Remote (preference for UTC-6 to UTC+5).
-- Type of work: Full-time (contractor or employee [depending on circumstances](https://mui-org.notion.site/Hiring-FAQ-64763b756ae44c37b47b081f98915501))
+- Type of work: Full-time (contractor or employee [depending on circumstances](https://mui-org.notion.site/Hiring-FAQ-64763b756ae44c37b47b081f98915501#494af1f358794028beb4b7697b5d3102))
 - Level: [4 or above](https://docs.google.com/spreadsheets/d/1dDdPD-flNXlgZ0E3ZxVvCDx27RFuhVWJrcfcjNu_I8k/edit#gid=0).
 - We're a remote company, we prefer asynchronous communication over meetings.
 - We work independently, the rest of us won't know what you're doing day-to-day unless you tell us.